hallzy/tv-show-notification/README.md

 calendar events in your Google Calendar for air dates of your favourite TV Shows.

+The default `master` branch will be considered a more stable version than other branches.
+Unless otherwise stated, other branches will be working scripts but I have not tested them enough to be confident in them at this point.
+You are free to use whatever branch you want, just keep in mind that non master branches may be less reliable as I am still in the process of testing them.

 ## Initial Setup

 This will be a step by step guide to start using the script: